 If you start growing crepe myrtle in zone 5 using ‘Filligree’ or other cold hardy crepe myrtle cultivars, you’ll also want to take precautions to follow these planting tips.
 They can make the difference in your plant’s survival.

 Plant the trees in full sun.
 Even cold hardy crepe myrtle do better in a hot location.
 It also helps to do the planting in mid-summer so that the roots dig into warm soil and establish fast.
-Don’t plant in autumn since the roots will have a harder time.
+Don’t plant this tree in autumn, since the roots will have a harder time.

 Cut back your zone 5 crepe myrtle trees after the first hard freezes in autumn.
-Clip off all stems a few inches.
+Clip off all stems a few inches (7.5 cm.).
 Cover the plant with protective fabric, then pile mulch on top.
 Act before the soil freezes to better protect the root crown.
 Remove fabric and mulch as spring arrives.

 When you are growing crepe myrtle in zone 5, you’ll want to fertilize the plants once a year only in spring.
 Irrigation during dry periods is essential.